 Joe Biden Undermining Relations With Britain – America’s relationship with the British crown spans hundreds of years, but it’s never had a president like Joe Biden who has been as openly anti-British.
 Biden’s decision to snub King Charles III’s coronation was taken as an insult by the British media.
-His trip to London in advance of the NATO Summit in Vilnius brought home the personal contradictions in America’s leader.
+Back in the summer, his trip to London in advance of the NATO Summit in Vilnius brought home the personal contradictions in America’s leader.

 Biden’s diplomatic comment that he “couldn’t be meeting with a closer friend and a greater ally” during his trip to London doesn’t hide a history of recent and more historic antipathy against the British on his part.

-Joe Biden seemed to have a grimace on his face as he reviewed the king’s Coldstream Guards at Windsor Castle on Monday.
+Joe Biden seemed to have a grimace on his face as he reviewed the king’s Coldstream Guards at Windsor Castle on back in July.
 It was like he didn’t want to be there reviewing the king’s troops.

 As a senator, Biden often seemed sympathetic to the Irish Republican Army (IRA) cause.
 He fought against an extradition treaty that would have sent IRA members who fled to the U.S. back to Northern Ireland to face trial.